ferortega/cf4j/readme.md

 - [`BiasedMFGridSearch`](src/main/java/es/upm/etsisi/cf4j/examples/gridSearch/BiasedMFGridSearch.java) tunes the hyper-parameters of BiasedMF recommender using the GridSearch tool.
 Top 5 results with lowest Mean Absolute Error (MAE) are printed.
 - [`UserKNNGridSearch`](src/main/java/es/upm/etsisi/cf4j/examples/gridSearch/UserKNNGridSearch.java) tunes the parameters of UserKNN recommender using the GridSearch tool.
 Top 5 results with highest Precision score are printed.
+- [`PMFRandomSearchCV`](src/main/java/es/upm/etsisi/cf4j/examples/gridSearch/PMFRandomSearchCV.java) tunes the parameters of PMF recommender using the RandomSearchCV tool.
+Top 10 results with lowest Mean Squared Error (MSE) are printed.

 ## Datasets

 CF4J includes the most popular datasets used in collaborative filtering research.
-These datasets has been preloaded into DataModel instances and can be retrieved using [`BenchmarkDataModels`](http://cf4j.etsisi.upm.es/apidocs/latest/es/upm/etsisi/cf4j/data/BenchmarkDataModels.html) class.
+These datasets have been preloaded into DataModel instances and can be retrieved using [`BenchmarkDataModels`](http://cf4j.etsisi.upm.es/apidocs/latest/es/upm/etsisi/cf4j/data/BenchmarkDataModels.html) class.

 The datasets included in CF4J are: